drona-gyawali/developer-roadmap/src/data/roadmaps/python/content/context-manager@KAXF2kUAOvtBZhY8G9rkI.md

 # Context Manager

-Context managers are a contruct in Python that allows you to set up context for a block of code, and then automatically clean up or relase resources when the block is exited.
+Context managers are a construct in Python that allows you to set up context for a block of code, and then automatically clean up or relase resources when the block is exited.
 It is most commonly used with the `with` statement.

 Visit the following resources to learn more: